nick29581/rfcs/text/0000-match-ergonomics.md

 - RFC PR: (leave this empty)
 - Rust Issue: (leave this empty)

+I'm writing comments inline (not making changes), hopefully they'll stand out in the diff.

 # Summary
 [summary]: #summary

 Better ergonomics for pattern-matching on references.

+AIUI, this will only apply to match and similar expressions, not pattern matching in general?

 Currently: